 - Only suggested amounts?: Don't allow the user to use a custom amount

 - Only custom amount?: Only show a custom amount

 - Show both?: Show both suggested and custom amount option

-- Allow Recurring: Disable recurring altogether on this form (the recurring label and menu won't show at all)
+- Enable Recurring: Disable recurring altogether on this form (the recurring label and menu won't show at all)

 - Allow end date?: Allow the user to select an end date for the recurring payment

 - Suggested Amounts: For any of the suggested amount options, you can set choices the user can select from for one-time donations.
 The option to pre-select a recurring interval for a suggested amount is also available.